Vassh007/MSSE640_Assignment1_UnitTesting/README.md

 Below are screenshots demonstrating the successful execution of the triangle classification program and the results of running the JUnit test suite.
 Each figure is labeled for clarity.

-Figure 1 : Example console output of the Triangle Classification program
+Figure 1 : Example console output of the Triangle Classification program Here are some ScreenShots of the test being performed
 ![image](https://github.com/user-attachments/assets/d6666cd6-cd31-4a5a-9a05-90c0ed16f0f9)
 ![image](https://github.com/user-attachments/assets/eb64202d-7ee5-4aae-b164-36cc647a5d34)
 ![image](https://github.com/user-attachments/assets/460c65a1-5c82-4001-aceb-30771d5cbc96)